 The coastal town of Ragay in the province of Camarines Sur in the Philippines is one of those places you pass by on the way to a major city like Naga in Bicol.
-However small and unheard of, Ragay produced Dr. Jesse Ronquillo, multi-awarded scientist currently at the forefront of developing an Aquaculture Technician diploma program funded by the B.C. provincial government.
+However small and unheard of, Ragay produced Dr. Jesse Ronquillo, a multi-awarded scientist currently at the forefront of developing an Aquaculture Technician diploma program funded by the B.C. provincial government.

-In spring of this year, the Ministry of Jobs, Tourism and Skills granted funds to the North Island College (NIC) in the amount of $600,000 to develop an Aquaculture Technician diploma.
+In the spring of this year, the Ministry of Jobs, Tourism and Skills granted funds to the North Island College (NIC) in the amount of $600,000 to develop an Aquaculture Technician diploma.
 Dr. Ronquillo was hired to develop that diploma program which will be one of the first such advanced production training programs in B.C.

 “I was exposed to coastal waters and the natural beauty of the sea growing up in the town of Ragay,” Ronquillo reminisces.

 His grandfathers, one from Bulacan province and the other from Quezon province, both availed of the distribution of free agriculture lands by the Philippine government in the 1950s under President Ramon Magsaysay.
 Ronquillo grew up surrounded by fishponds managed by one side of the family and fishing as a livelihood being practiced by the other.

 It seemed like it was a natural course of action for Ronquillo to have taken a science undergraduate degree in fisheries at the University of the Philippines in Diliman, Quezon City, and masteral and post-doctoral degrees in fisheries and aquaculture at Kagoshima University in Japan.
 But what proved to be providential is his move to Canada.